Rasic2/gvasp/docs/source/functions/submit/opt.rst

    :maxdepth: 2
    :caption: Contents:

-Optimization is the most common task in the daily calculation work, and we now can quickly generate the inputs for optimization task with the help of :program:`QVasp`, the only need file is the :file:`*.xsd`.
+Optimization is the most common task in the daily calculation work, and we now can quickly generate the inputs for optimization task with the help of :program:`GVasp`, the only need file is the :file:`*.xsd`.

 When prepared the :file:`*.xsd` (from `Material Studio <https://www.3ds.com/products-services/biovia/products/molecular-modeling-simulation/biovia-materials-studio/>`_ Software) in workdir, run the command:

 .. code-block:: bash

-    QVasp submit opt
+    gvasp submit opt

 and the inputs (|inputs|) will be generated.